Home Search Index of men A-Z

 Died in the South London Pension District on the 14th of July 1860.

-His death certificate shows that he died on the 14th of July 1860, aged 51 years, from "Chronic Peronitis, many months", at Derby Lodge, Mortlake, Surrey.
+His death certificate (copy in files) shows that he died on the 14th of July 1860, aged 51 years, from "Chronic Peronitis, many months", at Derby Lodge, Mortlake, Surrey.
 He was described as "a Butler, Domestic Servant".
 An Ellen Lodge, of the same address, was present at his death.

 New on the site Search Index of men L